mahimapaseda/Delta-Gemunupura-College-School-DBMS/README.md

 ## 🏫 Project Background

-In an age where education is being reshaped by digital transformation, institutions are facing pressure to improve data-driven decision making, streamline operations, and lessen administrative burdens.
+In an age where education is being reshaped by digital transformation, institutions are facing pressure to improve data-driven decision-making, streamline operations, and lessen administrative burdens.
 Delta Gemunupura College, a government school located in Nuwara Eliya, currently manages its data manually which is inefficient.

 In order to address this issue, this project proposal includes a comprehensive plan for creating a school database management system.
 The goal of this system is to assist the school in digitizing and streamlining its daily operations, lowering the amount of manual labor, and enhancing access to critical data.
 Our goals are to increase operational effectiveness, lower mistake rates, and provide a seamless management system.